 1. Grandparents have a crucial role to play in any family as dispensers of wisdom and healers of souls.
 No one can put a situation into perspective better than someone who has seen seven decades pass.
 In times of pain and panic, it is the Dowager who is needed most.

-If we do not change with the times and listen to those much younger than ourselves, our children in particular, even when they seem callow and naive, we will soon become obsolete.
-The world is spinning on and we listen to the young or risk forever being a prisoner of 1923 or 2013.
-Even without a sneak peek of Episode Six of Downton Abbey, it is clear that Robert better start listening to Matthew.
+2. If we do not change with the times and listen to those much younger than ourselves, our children in particular, even when they seem callow and naive, we will soon become obsolete.
+The world is spinning on and we listen to the young or risk forever being a prisoner of a bygone era, be it 1926 or 2016.

-Never underestimate the power of a few well-chosen words.
+7. Never underestimate the power of a few well-chosen words.
 Speaking softly but strongly can have amazing results.
 The Dowager and Dr. Clarkson chose their words judiciously and, although Cora’s heart was breaking after her daughter’s death, she was not alone.

-If we have different rules and standards for our sons and daughters, things will not go well.
+14. If we have different rules and standards for our sons and daughters, things will not go well.
 If Mary could have inherited Downton Abbey, the show might have ended after the first season but all would have been well with the Crawleys.

-We must teach our children to be careful with their trust and alliances.
+15. We must teach our children to be careful with their trust and alliances.
 Some who appear to be their friends will betray them.
-It is hard to know if someone is an O’Brien or a Thomas.
+It is hard to know if someone is an O’Brien, Thomas or Mr. Green.

-The loyalty and love of our children is one of life’s greatest blessing, never to be taken lightly.
+16. The loyalty and love of our children is one of life’s greatest blessings, never to be taken lightly.
 Mary’s loyalty to her father, when he is right and when he is wrong is a source of comfort and strength.